 Be specific.
 Include instrument descriptions (name, manufacturer, model number), or point to a protocol online.
 If this is a data compilation, specify datasets used, preferably their DOI or URL plus general citation information.
 If the data package is associated with a manuscript, you may paste the methods from the manuscript.

-Collection of creosotebush demographic data occurred during the early summer of every year from 2013-2017, at the Sevilleta National Wildlife Refuge LTER site in central New Mexico.
+Collection of creosotebush demographic data occurred during early June of every year from 2013-2017, at the Sevilleta National Wildlife Refuge LTER site in central New Mexico.
 Four diﬀerent sampling sites in the eastern part of the reserve were designated, with each of the sites containing 3 diﬀerent transects.
 Lengths of these transects varied from 200 to 600 m, and no two sites had identical compositions of transect lengths.
 Transect length was determined by the strength of vegetation transition, as areas where shrubland more quickly transitions to grassland do not need as long of a transect to capture the gradient of densities as a more gradual transition does.
 All transects were placed longitudinally along the shrubland-grassland ecotone so a full range of shrub densities could be captured; each transect spanned shrub-dense ”core” areas as well as grasslands with few shrubs and the transition zones in between.

-A subset of the shrubs within 1 m on each side of the transect were tagged, with each plant given a unique identiﬁer that allowed it to be recognised based on sampling site, transect number, and location within 50-m and 5-m subsections.
+At 50-meter intervals, a subset of the shrubs within 1 m on each side of the transect were tagged, with each plant given a unique identiﬁer that allowed it to be recognised based on sampling site, transect number, and location within 50-m and 5-m subsections.
 These tagged shrubs then had various demographic measurements recorded on an annual basis.
-Maximum width, length, and height on each shrub were measured in order to estimate size.
+Height, maximum width, and width perpendicular to the maximum on each shrub were measured in order to estimate size.
 Survival status of the shrubs was also recorded, with dead individuals being noted and excluded from measurements in subsequent years.
 Counts of ﬂowers and fruits on each shrub were recorded as well.
 In instances where shrubs had large numbers of reproductive structures that would prove diﬃcult to reliably count, estimates were made, with a more accurate count on a fraction of the shrub being extrapolated to the entire individual.
 The position of each shrub along the transect was noted to a resolution of 5 m so that it could be matched with the baseline density of its corresponding subsection.
 For shrubs in which a given 5-m subsection was not recorded, their position was estimated to the nearest 50 m; however, compared to the number of ﬁner-resolution 5-m subsections, this occurred relatively infrequently.
-Establishment of recruits was also accounted for, with new recruits observed within the study area tagged and measured.
+Establishment of recruits was also accounted for.
+Each year we searched for new recruits within 1-m on either side of the entire transect length.
+New recruits were tagged and added to the demographic census.

-Paragraph about the transplant experiment.
+In addition to the observational census, we also conducted a transplant experiment to assess survival of shrub recruits at different densities along the ecotone transects.
+Seeds were collected in 2014, germinated in Rice University greenhouses, and seedlings were brought back to the SEV for transplanting July 25 – August 2, 2015.
+We planted 48 transplants along each transect, distributed across 12 1m x 1m plots with 4 transplants per 0.5m x 0.5m subplot.
+Plots were placed unevenly along transects to sample as much variation in shrub density as possible.
+Transplant survival and size were recorded in October 2015 and again in June 2016, at the time of the observational census.
 Data Table

 Column name: exactly as it appears in the dataset.
 Avoid special characters, dashes and spaces.
 See tips at the beginning of this template.